 Crowdfunding began as a fundraising model used by entrepreneurs or artists to fund projects.
 Investors gave money as a donation or with the expectation of receiving the final product.
-Now, many companies are using crowdfunding simply as a means to raise money.
+Now, more and more companies are using crowdfunding simply as a means to raise money.

 When a company raises funding, it usually issues stocks or bonds (in the case of debt raising) to its investors and must disclose all material information related to the issuance.
 In most cases, an issuance of securities to the public is made through a prospectus published on the stock exchange.